 Beginner Esports Industry Statistics to Get You Started

-1. The steep incline of esports market revenue is growing fast and is expected to reach nearly $1.6 billion by 2023.
+1. The esports industry growth indicates a steep incline of esports market revenue and is expected to reach $1.6 billion by 2023.

 The global esports market statistics from Statista predict a promising future for the esports industry.
 In 2018, the global market esports revenue was $776.4 million.

 That number was much higher only a year later when the revenue was capped at $957.5 million.

-2. North America was predominant, holding most of the esports market share (37%) in 2019.
+2. North America was predominant, holding most of the esports market share (37%) in the esports statistics from 2019.

 The US surpassed China in the global esports market revenue in 2019.
 China had 19% of the share, which is still very impressive.